Troubleshooting in Windows Azure

 The Service Bus is an internet-scale enterprise service bus that supports relayed and brokered messaging capabilities.
 The Service Bus implements quotas and thresholds at a system level for both types of messaging.
 If your application exceeds these quotas, it will be throttled or your requests or messages will be rejected.
 For full details about Service Bus quotas and the behavior you will see when they are exceeded, see Windows Azure Service Bus Quotas.
 Some quotas are user defined, for example the size of a queue or topic, which is defined when the entity is created.

-To get a view into the data in your Service Bus messaging entity and how it is being processed, you can use Service Bus Explorer or the Server Explorer in the Windows Azure Tools for Visual Studio version 1.7 to create, delete, and test queues, topics, subscriptions, and rules.
+To get a view into the data in your Service Bus messaging entity and how it is being processed, you can use Service Bus Explorer or the Server Explorer in the Windows Azure Tools for Visual Studio (version 1.7 or higher,) to create, delete, and test queues, topics, subscriptions, and rules.
 This is an excellent way to troubleshoot an application that is running but not processing data the way you expect.
 These tools include functionality that enables you to test queues, topics, and relay entities, trace the operations performed by individual sender and receiver tasks, monitor progress and performance of an ongoing test run, and generate detailed logs of the results, including any error messages.

 Service Bus Relay